 Best Way to Use These Solutions Handwritten Notes

-Treat the notebook as a two-pass revision tool rather than a textbook substitute.
-The first read is for visual encoding; the second is for formula and trap consolidation.
+Treat the notebook as a two-pass revision tool, not a textbook substitute.

-- Pass 1 (45 minutes): Flip through the 14 hand-drawn diagrams and the colour-coded legend without reading prose.
-The point is to imprint the visual layout so you can later "see" where every formula sits.
+- Pass 1: flip through the 14 diagrams and the colour legend to imprint the visual layout.

-- Pass 2 (60 minutes): Read the blue formula boxes plus every yellow MCQ-trap.
-Cover the right side of the page and recall the formula from the variable name.
+- Pass 2: read the blue formula boxes and yellow MCQ-traps; recall each formula from the variable name.

-- Pass 3 (last 24 hours): Skim only the last-day revision card (page 20) and re-sketch the deviation curves and the osmosis cell from memory.
+- Pass 3 (last 24 hours): skim the revision card and re-sketch the deviation curves from memory.

 Related Links: